HasanOmar1/Dice-Game/README.md

 ---

-[The second page has been added just for practice , I could have added the play again button in the main page]
+[The second page has been added just for practice , I could have added the play again button on the main page]